 – we remember similar attitudes, maintained by the leaders of other Churches, when they found that their own insights were no longer accepted by our Church and so considered themselves far from us.

-We think today of the many things we have learnt
+– We think today of the many things we have learnt from those who

 the followers of Confucius, Buddha, the Bhagavad Gita and other Eastern sages.

 Help us Lord in our time to welcome them among us and to learn from them.